Phil-G-94/TaskTracker/README.md

 ## <img src="https://gist.githubusercontent.com/Phil-G-94/b0921d2344ee81afb6b7a4c8881f3803/raw/d59ec2cc780d776a946c11afbd94eee3ffbcc0cb/laptop.svg" /> Local

-To run the project locally, please:
+To run the project locally:

-1. clone the repository by navigating to a desired directory in your terminal and running
+1. Clone the repository by navigating to a desired directory in your terminal and running

 `git clone https://github.com/Phil-G-94/TaskTracker.git`

-2. install the required packages for both `client/` and `server/`.
+2. Install the required packages for both `client/` and `server/`.
 From the root directory, run:

 `cd client/ ; npm install`

 `cd /server ; npm install`

-3. open up a terminal for each directory and run:
+3. Open up a terminal for each directory and run:

 `npm run dev` to start the project in development mode, or